 Supermarket ranges like George at Asda are great value for money and decent quality.
 You won’t feel short-changed when trousers come home with ripped knees after playground football if you only paid a few pounds for them!
 For expensive official uniform items, parents of older children will probably be happy to give you their hand-me-downs.
 Some schools even organise second hand uniform sales to help parents save on the cost of kitting their kids out.

 We always loved the back to school stationery shop.
 Picking out your pencil case for the next year, examining the pens to choose a favourite and new crayons in rainbow order were the silver lining of the back to school cloud.
 To save money, though, see what you can re-use from last year.
 A pencil eraser will look brand new if left in the pocket of your jeans while you wash them.
 Revive scuffed plastic protractors and rulers with a little silver or brass polish to give them back their shine.
 Pop fabric pencil cases through the wash to clean them up for the new term.
 Even looking for good value multipacks will help you cut stationery costs.
 You’ll be surprised at how much you can recycle when you set your mind to it!

 Sending your child back to school with a packed lunch every day may not be feasible.
 If you have to get ready for work yourself, too, it’s a lot to ask.
 But, making your child a packed lunch even once a week can add up to a decent saving over the course of a term vs paying for school meals!
 It doesn’t have to be laborious or complicated.
 Leftovers from the night before that taste great cold make perfect packed lunches.
-It’s a money saving tip you can adopt for yourself, too.
-It’ll help you avoid splashing out on an unnecessarily expensive sandwich, too!
+It’s a money saving tip you can adopt for yourself, too!

 How do you handle the expense of back to school?
-Let us know in the comments!
+Share your top tips with us on Facebook!